darioteixeira/ox/README.md

 closely follows (with some minor deviations) the algorithmic description of XCS given in [^2].

-Of note is that the project can (optionally) take advantage of the multicore support offered by OCaml 5.
+Of note is that the project can (optionally) take advantage of the multi-core support offered by OCaml 5.
 By a long margin, rule matching is the most computationally demanding component of a learning classifier system.
 Fortunately it also happens to be an embarrassingly parallel problem that is